RealOfficialTurf/EDRefKB/README.md

 ## How to use

-1. Check out the Release page on the sidebar to get the html page.
+1. Head to the Release page on the sidebar to get the html file.
-2. Open `index.html` in your favorite browser to use.
+2. Open the html file in your favorite browser to use.
 3. Follow the instructions in the opened page.

+Note: Make sure to use the file from the Release page and *not* from this page!

 The result will be an image that can saved and used freely.